node-red/cookbook.nodered.org/mqtt/set-publish-topic.md

 ---
 layout: default
-title: Set Topic of Published Message
+title: Set the topic of a published message
 ---

 ### Problem